maplemap/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures

-Various implementations of algorithms such as sorting, searching, and data structure implementations are place
+Examples of implementations of algorithms and data structures